CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - **Users:** Identified by a unique user name within an organisation.
   - **Bots:** Acting on behalf of the organisation as a whole.
 - **DomainAuth TXT Record:** A DNS TXT record at `_domainauth.<domain>` that contains the organisation's public key information.
-- **Organisation Certificate:** A self-signed X.509 certificate owned by an organisation that serves as the root of trust for all signatures produced on behalf of that organisation.
+- **Organisation Certificate:** An X.509 certificate owned by an organisation that serves as the root of trust for all signatures produced on behalf of that organisation.
 - **Member Certificate:** An X.509 certificate issued by the organisation certificate to a member.
 - **Member Id Bundle:** A data structure containing a member certificate, its issuing organisation certificate, and the DNSSEC chain proving the authenticity of the organisation's DomainAuth TXT record.
 - **Signature Bundle:** A data structure containing a digital signature and chain of trust that enables offline verification.
 There are two types of signature bundles: